VideoMem/Superheterodyne-decoding-tools/README.md

-# Superheterodine_decoding_tools
+# Superheterodyne decoding tools
-A set of tools to decode RF audio and video signals
+A set of tools to decode RF audio and video signals present on LaserDiscs and/or VTRs/VHSs